TirendazAcademy/TirendazAcademy/README.md

 ## <p align="center"> 😚 Who are we?  </p>

-Tirendaz Academy creates content on online platforms and provides consultancy in areas such as data science, artificial intelligence, machine learning, and deep learning.
+Tirendaz Academy creates content on online platforms and provides consultancy in areas such as data science, artificial intelligence, cloud computing, machine learning, and deep learning.
 Tirendaz Academy also is a writer in AI and Kaggle expert.

 <div align="center">